The Encyclopedia of American Songs and Musicals

 (Horace Peter Hemingway), Hugh Herbert (Ezra Ounce)

-Would the cinema have already gone too far?
+Would the film industry have already gone too far?
 It is in any case what argue the hardliners of the moral rigor.
-Frustrated by the repeal of the Prohibition, they got down to a new target, the film industry.
+Frustrated by the repeal of the Prohibition, they got down to a new target, the movie business.
 It was not entirely new, Mae West was not least remembered for having been sentenced to prison for her comedy Sex, deemed obscene even when all New York rushed there.
-The Hays Code of the name of his initiator the Republican William Hays enacts from 1934 rules intended to set moral values on behalf of the viewers' interest.
+The Hays Code of the name of his initiator the Republican William Hays enacts from 1934 rules intended to set moral values on behalf of the spectators' interest.
 The authority in charge of its enforcement is led by the very Catholic Joseph Breen, a censor with doubtless zeal.
-Without claiming that this code will deprive the artistic creation of freedom, it is clear that it will call through the movies a stereotypical representation of American society, both staid and prudish.
+Without claiming that this code will deprive the artistic creation of freedom, it is clear that it will call through cinema a stereotypical representation of American society, both staid and prudish.
 It certainly prohibits the scenes of violence and cruelty, especially to animals but will also insist on the primacy of Christian values such as family and marriage.
 Nudity will be banned from the screen, homosexuality should appear as a deviation, blasphemous comments will be banned, suggestive dances, lascivious scenes and interracial intimacy prohibited.

 The Hays Code quickly imposes its claw in Hollywood where it is required from the studios themselves to watch to comply with the new specifications.
 It is from now on risky to try to reproduce the musicals which made the successes of the previous year, the censorship is ready to cut the movie if necessary.